 The following steps are suitable for either setting up SEEK for development, or in a production environment.
 However, when setting up a production environment there are some minor differences - please visit Installing SEEK for Production

 Now you are ready for installing SEEK.
-You can either download SEEK or install from GitHub.
-You can download SEEK from https://bitbucket.org/fairdom/seek/downloads/seek-1.3.0.tar.gz
+You can either install directly from Github, or by downloading the files.
+You can also run SEEK from Docker

 then unpack the file with: